muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **2. Log-Returns**

 The most well known form of data transformations for the stock market.
 More information on this and well founded reasoning can be found on Quantivity, seen [here](https://quantivity.wordpress.com/2011/02/21/why-log-returns/).
 The equation is given as log(P2/P1) with the recommened log base being e, but log10 has been used before.
+We will check both.

 **3. Moving Averages**